dariohaefliger/currentcy/README.md

 ## Adding Your API Key
 1. Open the Settings screen.
-2. Enter your exchangeratesapi.io API key ande save it.
+2. Enter your exchangeratesapi.io API key and save it.
 3. Disable "Use mock rates".
 4. (Optional) Enable "Professional / Business plan" toggle if you have such a (exchangerateapi.io) subscription.